LIVE POKER ROOM

 - Participants must be age 21 or older and be able to present a valid government or state issued ID upon request at time of registration.

-- Participants must have a mychoice® account and be in good standing with Hollywood Casino at Kansas Speedway (HCKS).
+- Participants must be a member of mychoice® (MC) players club and be in good standing with Hollywood Casino at Kansas Speedway (HCKS).
 Individuals who are excluded from casino facilities, either through a government program or by their own request, are not eligible.

 - Participants must register in person on the day of the tournament.